kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I always cry when people act normally about all this, or show any empathy at all, it's so unusual.
 - I've had to be so hard, so unemotional, to survive all this.
 - I wonder if I'll just collapse into a heap for years if anything ever gets done.
+- My view is that if I had have been treated well at any point in my life by anyone that mattered, I would never have survived any of this.
 - So I'm weeping, and I notice there's a gypsy woman hovering around.
 - I tell the woman at the foreign office I believe there's a woman listening to our call.
 - I am having this conversation in public at the reception table at the tower, and I'm obviously very upset.